 ERISA and non-ERISA compensation plans.
 Represented client in competing claims over correct beneficiary of several ERISA and non-ERISA deferred compensation plans.
 The client recovered over $2.5 million of the $3.1 million dollars at stake.

 Products liability /Lemon Law / Regulatory Compliance.
 Defended manufacturers of automobiles, products, motorcycles, recreational vehicles, and all-terrain vehicles in various claims such as products liability, unfair business practices, express warranty, lemon law, revocation, implied warranty, deceptive trade, failure of essential purpose, and Magnuson-Moss.
-Represented automobile manufacture in numerous lemon-law arbitrations before the Georgia Governor’s Office of Consumer Affairs.
-Paul also advises an international automobile manufacture regarding certain disclosures that the State of Georgia imposes on manufactures in connection with the sale of a new motor vehicle.
+Represented automobile manufacturer in numerous lemon-law arbitrations before the Georgia Department of Law’s Consumer Protection Unit.
+Paul also advises an international automobile manufacturer regarding certain disclosures that the State of Georgia imposes on manufacturers in connection with the sale of a new motor vehicle.

 Wrongful death.
 Represented a sheriff’s deputy and a county in a wrongful-death action arising out of a motor-vehicle accident.
 The Georgia Court of Appeals held that the trial court erred in denying the deputy’s and county’s motions for summary judgment.
 Purvis v.
 Steve, 284 Ga.
 App.
 116 (2007)

-A fourth-generation resident of Brunswick, Paul is married and has one son and one daughter.
+A fourth-generation resident of Brunswick / St. Simons Island, Paul is married and has one son and one daughter.
 Paul is active in the community, having served on his neighborhood homeowners’ association and on the Board of Directors for HelloGoodbuy!, a non-profit.
 Before law school, Paul worked as a concert promoter.
 In that capacity, Paul purchased and/or promoted concerts for touring artists such as, for example, John Mayer, Outkast, and Luke Bryan.